 Fulton County property tax due dates are:

-There are tax penalties and interest if your payment is not received by the due date.
-The late fee is 5% of the outstanding amount every 120 days after the due date up to 20% of the original tax due.
+If your payment is not received by the due date, you may be subject to tax penalties and interest.
+The late fee is 5% of the outstanding amount every 120 days after the due date, up to 20% of the original tax due.
 Interest is also added at a monthly rate of 1/12 percent of the bank prime loan rate plus 3%.

 You can pay your property tax bill at the Fulton County Tax Commissioner’s office using a credit or debit card.
 The following offices accept property tax payments: